bucketeer-io/openfeature-js-client-sdk/README.md

 npm install @bucketeer/openfeature-js-client-sdk
 ```

-This will automatically install the required peer dependencies: `@openfeature/web-sdk` and `bkt-js-client-sdk`.
+This will automatically install the required peer dependencies: `@openfeature/web-sdk` and `@bucketeer/js-client-sdk`.

 ## Usage